What is the difference between the benefits of the two dental plans?

 Can I change the plan or coverage level I elected during my initial or Annual Enrollment?

-Under Federal regulations, after a plan year (January – December) has started, you will not be able to change your benefit elections unless you have experience a qualifying event.
-These events include changes in your family status such as birth, adoption, death, or a change in your dependent’s employment status.
+Under Federal regulations, after a plan year (January – December) has started, you will not be able to change your benefit elections unless you have experienced a qualifying event.
+These events include changes in your family status such as birth, adoption, marriage, divorce, death, or a change in your spouse's or dependent’s employment status.
 Your election changes must be consistent with your status change brought by the qualifying event.
 To make a change in your benefit coverage, you must notify the Benefits Department, via phone or email, within 31 days of the event.
 Documentation may be required.

 Is there an opportunity for me to reduce my health insurance premium?